 Ms. Friedman helps clients in formulating and revising employment policies, employee handbooks and workplace codes of conduct, preparing employee communications and templates to be used in connection with leave administration, and drafting and negotiating separation agreements, employment agreements, and offer letters.

-Litigating federal and state employment law actions and defending employers in administrative proceedings involving issues such as discrimination, sexual harassment, wage violations and practices, compliance with state labor laws, trade secrets, defamation, wrongful termination, restrictive covenants, breach of contract, ERISA and malicious prosecution.
+She also has experience litigating federal and state employment law actions.
+For example, she defends employers in federal court in actions involving FMLA, ADA and discrimination claims, and in administrative proceedings involving issues such as discrimination, sexual harassment, wage violations and practices, and compliance with state labor laws.
+She also regularly litigates employment disputes in state court, including claims involving trade secrets, defamation, wrongful termination, restrictive covenants, breach of contract, and malicious prosecution.

 Ms. Friedman received her J.D. degree, cum laude, from American University, Washington College of Law.
 During law school she was a note and comment editor for the Administrative Law Review.

 State Bar of Georgia, Employee Benefits Section (Board Member)